patrickjuchli/basic-ftp/README.md

 example();
 ```

-The `Client` provides a convenience API to interact with an FTP server.
-Not all FTP commands are backed by a method.
-You're expected to use a number of them directly, for example `await client.send("CDUP")`.
+`Client` provides a convenience API to interact with an FTP server.
+Not all FTP commands are backed by a method, you're expected to use a number of them directly, like `await client.send("CDUP")`.

 The example also sets the client to be `verbose`.
-This will log out every communication detail, making it easier to spot an issue and address it.
+This will log out all communication, making it easier to spot an issue and address it.
 It's also a great way to learn about FTP.
 Why the setting is behind a property `.ftp` will be answered in the section about extending the library below.

 ## Client API